 PAWS TO TAKE ACTION

 Please join us in asking companies to use only deforestation-free palm oil that is produced without destroying any wildlife habitat.
-Contact a company that uses palm oil and let them know you care about protecting tropical forests and wildlife.
+Contact one of your favorite companies that uses palm oil to let them know you care about protecting tropical forests and wildlife.

 As a consumer, you can have a powerful impact by sending a letter, email, or tweet directly to a company.
 When consumers reach out to manufacturers and retailers, those companies can commit to deforestation-free palm oil and demand better practices from their suppliers or find other sources.